'Team Juncker' ham for cameras to push EU digital market

 HONG KONG Chinese tech giant Tencent Holdings has signed a $4.65 billion loan deal, Basis Point reported, amid a flurry of fund-raising by China's internet giants.

-BRUSSELS Can a bunch of graying politicians in Brussels really get with it and give Europe a revolutionary open market in digital technology?
+BRUSSELS Can a bunch of greying politicians in Brussels really get with it and give Europe a revolutionary open market in digital technology?

 Jean-Claude Juncker and other EU executives poked fun at their own generation in an online video posted on Twitter on Wednesday to try and convince younger Europeans that they can.